pág. 8796

 Statement of the Problem

-a questionnaire and a pre-test writing and also observed the lessons
+The research problem was identified a questionnaire and a pre-test writing and also observed the lessons

--grade EFL students.
+by carrying out field notes with fifth-grade EFL students.
 They demonstrated challenges in writing:

 grammar.
 These problems can make it difficult for them to master writing skills.
 It can also affect